MahaMinhaj/Poiesis-Setup/example/_posts/2012-02-07-example-content.md

 The workshop consisted of theatre warm ups to shake the body and loosen it up to create images for forum theatre which is a part of the Theatre of the Oppressed.
 Mirroring exercises, engaging with sound, shifting acting roles from one person to the next and drawing exercises was the first step.
 The second step was creating images with the body and one another on the theme of ‘Everyday issues in Karachi’ and further exploring where the images could evolve into.
-Thank you @thesecondfloor for giving us the space to engage in theatre workshops!
-We hope this is the start of more to come. .

 - **To bold text**, use `**To bold text**`.
 - *To italicize text*, use `*To italicize text*`.